datastax-demos/Accelerate-Drone-Race/README.md

-# DJI Tello drone controller python package
+# DJI Tello Drone Race Project for DataStax Accelerate

 This is a python package which controlls DJI toy drone 'Tello'.
 The major portion of the source code was ported from the driver of GOBOT project.
 For original golang version and protocol in detail, please refer their blog post at https://gobot.io/blog/2018/04/20/hello-tello-hacking-drones-with-go

+Original project by Hanyazou <hanyazou@gmail>

 ##What currently works
 - Controls